 Perfect green beans seem to be available only for a month or two in the summer.
-This dish is a nice way to highlight them during that brief window.
-However, I’m so fond of them, that I use frozen green beans so I can make this easy soba noodle dish regularly.
+This tasty salad is a nice way to highlight them during that brief window.
+However, I’m so fond of them, that I use frozen green beans so I can make this easy soba noodle recipe regularly.
 I highly recommend using organic, whole, baby green beans.

 - 1/2 cup whole almonds, sliced or chopped